DavidHGillen/Satisfactory_IconCapture/README.md

 ## Output Settings
 The output settings consist of a series of check boxes for the desired size of image to render, and entries for the path and file name desired.

-Several common sizes are listed as defualt check boxes.
+Several common sizes are listed as default check boxes.
 In Satisfactory the sizes for Building icons are **512 & 256*, the sizes for Item icons are **256 & 128**.
 The custom option is also available if anything else is desired.
 If no sizes are checked no images will be captured but the UI will assume success.

-The output name and path for the scene mode are visible by default, please set them to something you prefer.
+The output name and path for the level mode are visible by default, please set them to something you prefer.
 The defaults include a replacement token %size%, this is necessary to stop multiple sizes overwriting each other as captured.
 More detail can be found in the Adjustment Tokens section.